Finished Product First...

 I had to borrow this monster circular saw to rip the beams in half.
 It was still just too shallow to go all the way through but it was close enough.

 After getting all the pieces roughly milled down I decided on the pattern.
-I wanted to keep the slab as thick as possible.
+I wanted to keep the slab as think as possible.
 Every piece here is about 2"

 First Glue-up and Milling

-I biscuited and glued up sections around 12" wide to put through the planer
+I biscuited and glued up sections around 12" wide to put through the plainer

 Doggo supervisor laying down on the job